galenlin/TBLayout/README.md

 # TBLayout

-🎉 A Semi-Hybrid solution that imitates Taobao application.
+:tada: A Semi-Hybrid solution that imitates Taobao application.

 * Use json files as layout
 * Use `TBLayout` as native render control